-If the TOE is a standalone TOE (i.e. not a distributed TOE) the option 'The TOE shall consist of a single standalone component that stores audit data locally' shall be selected.
+If the TOE is a standalone TOE (i.e. not a distributed TOE) the option 'The TOE shall consist of a single standalone component that stores audit data locally' must be selected.

-If the TOE is a distributed TOE the option 'The TOE shall be a distributed TOE that stores audit data on the following TOE components: [assignment: identification of TOE components]' shall be selected and the TOE components which store audit data locally shall be listed in the assignment.
+If the TOE is a distributed TOE, the option 'The TOE shall be a distributed TOE that stores audit data on the following TOE components: [assignment: identification of TOE components]' must be selected and the TOE components which store audit data locally must be listed in the assignment.
 Since all TOEs are required to provide functions to store audit data locally this option needs to be selected for all distributed TOEs.
-In addition, FAU_GEN_EXT.1 and FAU_STG_EXT.3 shall be claimed in the ST. If the distributed TOE consists only of components which are storing audit data locally, it is sufficient to select only the option 'The TOE shall be a distributed TOE that stores audit data on the following TOE components: [assignment: identification of TOE components]' and add FAU_GEN_EXT.1 and FAU_STG_EXT.3.
+In addition, FAU_GEN_EXT.1 and FAU_STG_EXT.4 must be claimed in the ST. If the distributed TOE consists only of components which are storing audit data locally, it is sufficient to select only the option 'The TOE shall be a distributed TOE that stores audit data on the following TOE components: [assignment: identification of TOE components]' and add FAU_GEN_EXT.1 and FAU_STG_EXT.4.

-If the TOE is a distributed TOE and some TOE components are not storing audit data locally, the option 'The TOE shall be a distributed TOE with storage of audit data provided externally for the following TOE components: [assignment: list of TOE components that do not store audit data locally and the other TOE components to which they transmit their generated audit data]' shall be selected in addition to the option 'The TOE shall be a distributed TOE that stores audit data on the following TOE components: [assignment: identification of TOE components]'.
-In that case FAU_STG_EXT.4 shall be claimed in the ST in addition to FAU_GEN_EXT.1 and FAU_STG_EXT.3.
+If the TOE is a distributed TOE and some TOE components are not storing audit data locally, the option 'The TOE shall be a distributed TOE with storage of audit data provided externally for the following TOE components: [assignment: list of TOE components that do not store audit data locally and the other TOE components to which they transmit their generated audit data]' must be selected in addition to the option 'The TOE shall be a distributed TOE that stores audit data on the following TOE components: [assignment: identification of TOE components]'.
+In that case FAU_STG_EXT.5 must be claimed in the ST in addition to FAU_GEN_EXT.1 and FAU_STG_EXT.4.
 For the option 'The TOE shall be a distributed TOE with storage of audit data provided externally for the following TOE components: [assignment: list of TOE components that do not store audit data locally and the other TOE components to which they transmit their generated audit data]' the TOE components that to not store audit data locally shall be mapped to the TOE components to which they transmit their generated audit data.

 For distributed TOEs this SFR can be fulfilled either by every TOE component storing its own security audit data locally or by one or more TOE components storing audit data locally and other TOE components which are not storing audit information locally sending security audit data to other TOE components for local storage.
-For the transfer of security audit data between TOE components a protected channel according to FTP_ITC.1 or FPT_ITT.1 shall be used.
-The TSS shall describe which TOE components store security audit data locally and which TOE components do not store security audit data locally.
-For the latter, the TSS shall describe at which other TOE component the audit data is stored locally.
+For the transfer of security audit data between TOE components a protected channel according to FTP_ITC.1 or FPT_ITT.1 must be used.
+The TSS describe which TOE components store security audit data locally and which TOE components do not store security audit data locally.
+For the latter, the TSS describe at which other TOE component the audit data is stored locally.

+For pNDs, ‘on the TOE itself’ or ‘locally’ means on storage inside or directly attached to the ND chassis and accessible by the networking functionality.

+For vNDs, local storage is any storage accessible by TOE software.
+In a virtualized environment, ‘local’ storage is under the control of the VS and may be physically located on the local host, but it could also be located on a network drive or storage array.

 FAU_STG_EXT.1.3 The TSF shall [selection: drop new audit data, overwrite previous audit records according to the following rule: [assignment: rule for overwriting previous audit records], [assignment: other action]] when the local storage space for audit data is full.